What Your Business Can Learn From Airbnb Culture

 Modest and humble.

-That was some early advice given to Airbnb CEO Brian Chesky and sticking to it has definately paid off.
+That was some early advice given to Airbnb CEO Brian Chesky and sticking to it has definitely paid off.

 Uber & Airbnb: The sharing economy king

 Capitalizing on the sharing economy just like Uber, Airbnb has been dubbed a high-quality, consumer-facing, branded service experience platform.

 It doesn’t own any of its assets or directly employ any of the accommodation hosts.
 In turn, the entire business model is more of a digital franchise, which involves far greater delegations of ownership and control to providers.

 “Airbnb has grown an astonishing 750% since 2009 with $450 million in funding.”

 11 million guests have stayed on the platform since its launch in 700 and it has over 600 employees.
 In such a trust and goodwill based business model, culture that underpins the services they are being provided.